-Currently, Black uses the issue tracker for bugs, feature requests, proposed design modifications, and general user support.
+Currently, Black uses the issue tracker for bugs, feature requests, proposed style modifications, and general user support.
 Each of these issues have to be triaged so they can be eventually be resolved somehow.
 This document outlines the triaging process and also the current guidelines and recommendations.

 If you’re looking for a way to contribute without submitting patches, this might be the area for you.
 Since Black is a popular project, its issue tracker is quite busy and always needs more attention than is available.
 While triage isn’t the most glamorous or technically challenging form of contribution, it’s still important.
 For example, we would love to know whether that old bug report is still reproducible!